waggle-sensor/pywaggle/docs/writing-a-plugin.md

 Create a `ecr-meta` directory and populate it with the following text and media:

-1. `README.md` - Markdown providing a high level overview and landing page for your plugin.
-2. `ecr-science-description.md` - Markdown with in depth description of the science being done here (1 page of text)
+1. `ecr-science-description.md` - Markdown with in depth description of the science being done here (1 page of text).
-3. `ecr-icon.jpg` - An icon for the project/work 512x512px.
+2. `ecr-icon.jpg` - An icon for the project/work 512x512px.
-4. `ecr-science-image.jpg` - A science image for the project with a minimum size of 1920x1080px.
+3. `ecr-science-image.jpg` - A science image for the project with a minimum size of 1920x1080px.

 ## Beyond the basics